quixio/quix-streams/docs/connectors/contribution-guide.md

 11. Feel free to join the `#contributors` channel in [the community Slack](https://quix.io/slack-invite) and announce your work!

-12. After the PR is accepted, the maintainers will take care releasing it in the next version of Quix Streams.
+12. After the PR is accepted, the maintainers will take care of releasing it in the next version of Quix Streams.

 ## Best practices for the connector's code